sahilraje95/quick-portfolio/pages/ficting.md

 The application belongs to the category of Entertainment apps.

 The project title “Ficting” is a combination of two words: (Fict)ion + Text(ing) = Ficting.
-For the scope of this application and document, it’s a synonym for a story that is narrated in a conversational style, between two or more characters, which will render like a chat application based text conversation among the characters.<br><br>This form of storytelling is popularly known as Chat Fiction.
+For the scope of this application and document, it’s a synonym for a story that is narrated in a conversational style, between two or more characters, which will render like a chat application based text conversation among the characters.<br>This form of storytelling is popularly known as Chat Fiction.

 The primary users of this system are as follows:
 * Ficter (author of a Ficting)